SuchanMadhikarmi/Continuous-Delivery-of-java-web-application/README.md

 This setup enables safe, predictable releases and reduces the risk of deploying untested code to production.

-> **Note**: All configuration scripts including EC2 userdata and Jenkinsfile are available in the repository.
-Screenshots of the deployment steps are provided in the `screenshots/` folder.

----

 ## Tools & Technologies Used

 - **CI/CD Tool**: Jenkins